Giving up meat won’t save the Earth…but it might help

 Eat at restaurants with vegetarian options

-We rarely eat out, preferring to make our meals at home.
-When we do dine out, I look for restaurants with vegetarian options.
+We don’t eat out often but, when we do, I prefer restaurants with vegetarian options.
 That way, my husband can have his steak and I can have a meatless dish.

 Only eat meat I really like